cscheid/cscheid.net/advice/students.md

 still get tripped up, make mistakes, get stuck and be generally overwhelmed.
 But I hope to have prepared you for some of it.
 It's not that I'm trying to scare you.
 It's that I've been there, I understand what you're going through.
-Research advising is *idea gardening*.
+Research advising is a mix of *idea gardening* ("try this, not that"), gym coach ("I'm sure you can push yourself harder than that: don't hold back") and support network ("yes, this paper got rejected, but trust me, it's good work.
+Let's keep at it").

 When I started doing research, I had no idea how important *perseverance* is.
 Good research is equal amounts intelligence and